U of A Police investigate reported sexual assault incident at student’s dorm room

-FAYETTEVILLE, Ark. — (KFTA) The University of Arkansas Police are investigating a reported sexual assault that happened early Monday, September 2nd.
+FAYETTEVILLE, Ark. — (KNWA) The University of Arkansas Police are investigating a reported sexual assault that happened early Monday, September 2nd.

 According to a release, just after 1:30 a.m. a female student in the Holcombe Hall dorm reported a person she did not know entered her room and committed a sexual assault.
 The lights were off and the student did not get a good look at the suspect.
 She describes him as a white male around six feet tall.